rodmcnew/chrome-axosoft-story-point-menu/README.md

 # Fibonacci Story Point Menu for Axosoft
-This chrome plugin makes it easy to assign story points in Axosoft.
-Just right click a story's estimate cell and select one of the fibonacci numbers from the menu.
+This chrome plugin allows you to quickly assign story points in Axosoft.
+It injects story point choices into the context menu.
+Right click a story and select one of the fibonacci numbers from the menu.
+Make sure you right click inside the "Initial Estimate" column or the story point options won't appear in the menu.
 ![Screenshot](https://raw.githubusercontent.com/rodmcnew/fibonacci-story-point-menu-for-axosoft-chrome-plugin/master/screenshot.png)

 # How to Install